Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Results

 \subsection{Companion}

 Since every pulsar in the simulation begins with a companion, it is instructive to investigate their eventual fate.
 The left panel of Fig.~\ref{fig:comp_info} shows the types of companions associated with neutron stars at the end of the simulation (noting that some neutron stars end up isolated).
-Most of the detected simulated population ends either as isolated neutron stars or with a helium white dwarf (HeWD) or carbon–oxygen white dwarf (COWD) companion.
-Only a few systems retain other types of companions, such as non-degenerate stars, other neutron stars or even a black hole in some cases.
+Most of the detected simulated systems ends either as isolated neutron stars or with a helium white dwarf (HeWD) or carbon–oxygen white dwarf (COWD) companion.
+Only a few systems retain other types of companions, such as non-degenerate stars, other neutron stars, \matteo{oxygen–neon white dwarfs (ONeWDs)} or even a black hole in some cases \matteo{(although this simulation did not produce any BH companion)}.
 The right panel displays the initial companion mass as a function of the accretion duration.
 This plot informs us quite clearly that above an initial mass of 8~$M_{\odot}$ for the companion, the survival of the binary is very rare.
 Most of the pulsars that end up isolated, had a companion whose initial mass was above 8~$M_{\odot}$.
 Therefore, because of the supernova explosion, most of the time the binary is disrupted by the kick velocity of the companion at the remnant birth.
 This explains the rarity of NS-NS or NS-BH systems: their formation requires a companion with an initial mass above 8~$M_{\odot}$, followed by a sufficiently low natal kick at the neutron star’s birth to prevent the binary from being disrupted.

 A further noticeable aspect of Fig.~\ref{fig:comp_info} is the fact that the initial mass of the companion is not correlated with the duration of the accretion phase of the binary.
 Basically, most of the binaries have an accretion phase which lasts between $10^8$ and $10^9$~yr.
-Furthermore, with equation \eqref{eq:diff_eq_model2} we can deduce a typical timescale of alignment for the rotation axis of the pulsar and the orbital plane, $t_{\rm align}^{\rm orbit}$
+Furthermore, with equation \eqref{eq:diff_eq_model2} we can deduce a typical timescale of alignment for the rotation axis of the pulsar and the normal to the orbital plane, $t_{\rm align}^{\rm orbit}$

 where $n_1$ is the accretion torque, $I$ the moment of inertia and $\Omega$ the frequency of rotation of the pulsar.
 If we compute this timescale with $M_{\rm NS}=1.4 \ M_{\odot}$, $\dot{M}_{\rm NS} = 10^{-9} M_{\odot}$.yr$^{-1}$, $R=12$~km, $B = 5\times10^6$~T, $\Omega = 1$~rad.s$^{-1}$ and $I=10^{38}$~kg.m$^{2}$, which are typical values for a pulsar which have been spinning down for a long time without accretion, it gives $t_{\rm align}^{\rm orbit} \sim 5.9$~kyr.
 Even if we change these values, in many cases, the typical duration of spin-orbit alignment is going to be lower than the typical duration of accretion, meaning most of the population has its spin-orbit aligned.
 Indeed, we already showed these results in \citet{lps25} (see Fig.~7), corresponding to $\sim 80$~\% of the population with the spin-orbit angle, $\alpha$, that is less than 10°.
 This supported the possibility of detecting pulsars with a misaligned spin-orbit (even though simulations show that such cases are relatively rare), as this study specifically investigated the spin-orbit alignment hypothesis.